TracyGan/recipeMaker/README.md

 - As a user, once I have finished using the application, I want to be able to check the updated list of my ingredients in my fridge.
 - As a user, when I start the application, I want to be able to load the ingredients I have in my fridge from file.
 - As a user, I want to be able to save the ratings I have added for the recipes.

+### Instructions for Grader ###

+- You can generate the first required action related to adding Xs to Y by pressing the Add Ingredient button in Control Panel Functions.
+Another window of Ingredient name, Ingredient amount and units will be shown.
+You are only allowed to input the ingredients as shown on the window.
+- You can generate the second required action related to adding Xs to Y by pressing the Reduce Ingredient button in Control Panel Functions.
+This can be handled to remove Xs from Y.
+- You can locate my visual component after pressing the Save button in Add Ingredient window.
+- You can save the state of my application by pressing 'Save fridge to file' button in Control Panel Functions.
+- You can reload the state of my application by pressing 'Load fridge from file' button in Control Panel Functions.